STUDENTS at St Leonards Academy proved their were a class act after taking part in a special science project.

 Sponsored by Southern Water and run by an educational charity called The Smallpiece Trust, the students underwent a whole day project called The Sustainable Island.

 They were tasked with designing and constructing a reservoir to store rainwater, connecting a pump to transfer water from a reservoir into a secondary reservoir and to build a free standing wind turbine that is cost effective and generates as much energy as possible to power the

 The winning structures were judged on effectiveness, build cost, team working and stability.

 Students also developed their skills in financial management, problem solving, communication and creativity.

-Hastings MP Amber Rudd, who is one the Academy’s directors, attended the event.
+Hastings MP Amber Rudd, who is one of the academy’s directors, attended the event.

 The academy also thanked The Smallpiece Trust who delivered the session and Southern Water for sponsoring the project.